IBE160/SG-Lotte/docs/test-design-epic-1.md

 2. The core technology stack (Next.js, FastAPI, Supabase) is stable and suitable for the project.

 ### Dependencies
-1. Access to a Supabase project and OpenAI API keys for development and testing.
+1. Access to a Supabase project and AI API keys for development and testing.

 ### Risks to Plan
 - **Risk**: Underestimation of test development effort.